 In Korea, Jongdo An performed joint concerts with KBS Philharmonic Orchestra, Incheon Philharmonic Orchestra and Wonju Philharmonic Orchestra.
 His performance of Brahms Piano Concerto No.2 with Incheon Philharmonic Orchestra under maestro Chi Yong Chung was applauded by critics.
 Chosen as Kumho Rising Star 2016, he continues to meet audiences on solo recitals and chamber music concerts.

 As an artist of Steinway Prize Winner Concerts, he recorded Scarlatti and Rameau at Steinway Headquarters.

 Recently, enthusiasm of baroque music encouraged him to study harpsichord since 2018 at University of Arts of Berlin with Prof. Carsten Lohff.
-In 2018, he found the international ‘Klangakademie Hamburg’, the masterclass and the music festival for pianists, which brings back the forgotten dialogue between pianists and piano manufacturers as well as invites the young talented international musicians to the place of their musical exchange.
+He is the founder of international ‘Klangakademie Hamburg’, the masterclass and the music festival for pianists, which brings back the forgotten dialogue between pianists and piano manufacturers as well as invites the young talented international musicians to the place of their musical exchange.

 Jongdo An’s career reaches further as he attempts more than a concert music performer.
 He writes columns for Chosun Economy Magazine regularly on European cities and music.
 He is a regional director of Steinway Concert Series Korea and music director for Klangakademie Hamburg, Germany.
 Recognized for his distinguished achievements, he was honored with grand awards such as Culture Prize awarded by Korean National Assembly, Seoul Music Prize awarded by Seoul Education Broadcasting, and Grand Prize (for music) Korea Creation Culture Art Award.